openshift/origin/docs/autoscaling.md

         //min replicas that the auto scaler can use, empty == 0 (idle) MinAutoScaleCount int

-        //the selector that provides the scaler with access to the scalable component Selector string
+        //the label selector that points to a resource implementing the resize verb.
+Right now this is a ReplicationController
+        //in the future it could be a job or any resource that implements resize ScalableTargetSelector string
      }